Empirical Bayes PCA in high dimensions: Applications

 \subsection{HapMap3 genotypes}

-We performed a similar experiment on genotype data from the HapMap3.
-For the 1397 individuals in HapMap3, we computed ground truth PCs for these subjects from 142{,}185 common SNPs.
-Details are presented in Appendix~\ref{appendix:data}.
+We performed a similar experiment on genotype data from HapMap3.
+For the 1397 individuals in HapMap3, we computed ground truth PCs from 142{,}185 common SNPs.
 Based on the singular value distribution in Figure~\ref{fig:singvals} on a subsample of 5000 SNPs, we chose to estimate the leading 4 PCs using EB-PCA.

 Table~\ref{tab:hapmap3} compares the errors of EB-PCA and PCA across 50 subsampled data sets of 1000, 5000, and 10{,}000 SNPs, and Figure~\ref{fig:hapmap3} depicts results for 5000 SNPs.
-Again, we consistently observe a decrease in estimation error for EB-PCA, which is more significant for the weaker PCs.
+We again observe a consistent decrease in estimation error for EB-PCA, which is larger for the weaker PCs.